-- Forest Heights Stem Academy works to resolve and provide for healing so that behaviors improve, hurt feelings are soothed, and conflict is reduced or eliminated. - Henderson Middle school uses dispute resolution.
-They are a PBIS school and use PBIS Check in-Check out system. - Horace Mann Middle School uses the Kagen Model to help teachers manage classrooms to improve student engagement. - Pinnacle View Middle School has teachers who participate in Class dojo that allows parents to see targeted behavior/academic interactions, and teachers use the reports to consult with parents and other teachers to improve student success.
+- Forest Heights Stem Academy works to resolve and provide for healing so that behaviors improve, hurt feelings are soothed, and conflict is reduced or eliminated. - Horace Mann Middle School uses the Kagen Model to help teachersmanage classrooms to improve student engagement.

+Pinnacle View Middle School has teachers who participate in Class dojo that allows parents to see targeted behavior/academic interactions, and teachers use the reports to consult with parents and other teachers to improve student success.

 High School staff provide behavior contracting, SBIT and peer mediation.
 SBIT addresses behavior make referrals to mental health provided on campuses.
 Teachers have specific instructions to follow a progressive discipline approach that includes speaking with the student, calling the parent and/or sending the student to the counselor.

 Teachers can send home a behavior document if the behavior doesn't improve or assigning a student to detention or Saturday school where established.